ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ## Connection Groups {#groups}

+Groups of Connections can be created using Clone action:

+Connection := Connection.Clone()

+Calling this once yields a group of two Connections: the parent Connection, whose Clone action was called, and the resulting clone.
+Calling Clone on any of these two Connections adds a third Connection to the group, and so on.

+All Connections in a group are entangled.
+This means that they automatically share all properties: changing a parameter for one of them also changes the parameter for all others, closing one of them also closes all others, etc.
+There is only one Protocol Property that is not entangled: a priority.
+The priority, which can be represented as a non-negative integer, expresses how the application wants to divide the available network capacity among all connections in the group.
+....
+TODO, GOING FOR LUNCH NOW  :-) also point back at {{#transport-params}} to say that it should be done early...

 # Sending Data {#sending}

 Once a Connection has been established, it can be used for sending data.
 Data